Eliagiac/lunarr-chess-engine/README.md

 Chess engine written in C#, compliant with the UCI protocol.

+There's a few options to play against White Widow:
+- Challenge the bot on Lichess: https://lichess.org/@/WhiteWidowBot.
+- Run the excecutable file found in [Releases](https://github.com/Eliagiac/white-widow/releases), using a chess GUI such as [Arena](http://www.playwitharena.de/).

 ## Board Representation and Move Generation

 Positions are represented with 12 [bitboards](https://www.chessprogramming.org/Bitboards), one for each piece type, where each positive bit signifies an occupied square.

-Move generation uses [magic bitboards](https://www.chessprogramming.org/Magic_Bitboards) for sliding pieces and pre-computed move data for the others.
+Move generation uses [magic bitboards](https://www.chessprogramming.org/Magic_Bitboards) for sliding pieces and pre-computed move data for normal pieces.

 ## Search